-Key aspects of the financial agreement include:
+Key aspects of current financial agreement

-- Bond repayment: Bonds will be repaid with various incremental revenue the project will generate
+- Bond repayment: Bonds will be repaid with various incremental revenue the project will generate.

 - Development limits: The agreement will limit the amount of retail development to 100,000 square feet until a minimum 250-room full-service hotel with 10,000 square feet of meeting space opens.
-The agreement will further limit retail development to a total 250,000 square feet until at least 150,000 square feet of office space is constructed
+The agreement will further limit retail development to a total 250,000 square feet until at least 150,000 square feet of office space is constructed.

 Benefits for the Town

-- Relocation is discouraged, because the agreement states credits may not be collected on re-locations of large businesses that already exist in Town
+- Relocation is discouraged, because the agreement states credits may not be collected on relocations of large businesses that already exist in Town